Video Streams

 The following information is available for each item in the list:

-- Protocol - whether the stream is using the RTSP or SRT protocol.
+• Protocol - whether the stream is using the SRT or RTSP protocol.
+This field only displays information and cannot be used to change protocols.

 Stream Address Formats